Car Accident Injury Lawyer in McAllen, TX

 - A negligent driver’s employer.
 If a negligent employee is acting in the course of their employment, their employer could be responsible for their actions.
-Common employees involved in traffic accidents include delivery drivers and commercial truck drivers.
-It is often advantageous to pursue recovery from the employer as they have larger insurance policies and more liquidity than the driver themselves.
+Employees involved in traffic accidents typically include delivery drivers and commercial truck drivers.
+It’s often advantageous to pursue recovery from the employer as they have larger insurance policies and more liquidity than the driver themselves.

 - Vehicle manufacturer.
-If a vehicle manufacturer failed to appropriately assemble or test a vehicle or part, they could be responsible for any injuries that occur due to that failure.
+If a vehicle manufacturer failed to assemble or test a vehicle or part appropriately, they could be responsible for any injuries that occur due to that failure.
 Establishing that a vehicle failure was at fault for the crash requires extensive testing and the potential involvement of experts.

 - Local government.
-It is the responsibility of the local government to maintain streets and traffic signals, including crosswalks, traffic lights, and stop signs.
-If the local government fails in this responsibility and this failure causes an accident, the local government could carry a degree of fault for the resulting injuries.
-It can be very difficult, however, to secure recovery from a governmental entity.
-An attorney could work with you to determine if recovery may be possible.
+It’s the responsibility of the local government to maintain streets and traffic signals, including crosswalks, traffic lights, and stop signs.
+If the local government fails in this responsibility and the failure causes an accident, the local government could carry a degree of fault for the resulting injuries.
+It can be difficult, however, to secure recovery from a governmental entity.
+A car accident injury lawyer could work with you to determine if recovery may be possible.

 The more evidence you can compile of the other party’s negligence, the stronger your claim for recovery could become.
 It could also determine how seriously you should consider any settlement offer made by the defendant.

 What Are Recoverable Damages in a McAllen Car Accident Claim?

 Once you have established that another party may be responsible for your injuries, you will need to compile a financial-impact report of those injuries into a damages demand.
 It is important to include all injuries in your damages demand, as this number will affect any potential jury award or settlement offer.
 An experienced car accident injury lawyer can help compile this essential report.